Kelly Ripa Drops Jaws In Snakeskin Slit Dress Showing Killer Legs

 Kelly Ripa is wowing her fans all over again.
-The Live! with Kelly and Ryan host might generate buzz with her epic throwback Instagram posts, but the 48-year-old can have jaws dropping just by virtue of stepping onto her own set.
-Kelly has appeared in a new Instagram video posted by Live! with Kelly and Ryan, with fan comments left to it already picking up on the killer outfit.
+The Live! with Kelly and Ryan host might generate buzz with her epic throwback Instagram posts, but the 48-year-old can have jaws dropping just by stepping onto her own set.
+Kelly has appeared in a new Instagram video posted by Live! with Kelly and Ryan.
+Fans in the comments have already left a ton of love for the killer outfit.

 The video wasn’t too lengthy, but it seemed to do the trick.
-While parts of the video showed guests dancing on stage, eyes were likely on the moment showing Kelly making her way through a backstage area.
+While parts of the video showed guests dancing on stage, eyes were likely on the moment in which Kelly made her way through a backstage area.
 The star was accompanied by co-host Ryan Seacrest.

-As to the dress, it was definitely a head-turning one.
-The blonde had fitted her super-fit frame into a classy midi dress in green snakeskin materials, although this was no frumpy cut.
-Beady-eyed fans honing in on the dress will have spotted that it boasted a sexy slit at the leg, with a finish that was actually pretty high-cut.
-The mother of three’s legs were definitely visible, with a stylish and pointed-toe pair of light-colored shoes elongating her pins even more.
+As for the dress, it was definitely head-turning.
+The blonde fitted her super-fit frame into a classy midi dress in green snakeskin materials, although this was no frumpy cut.
+Beady-eyed fans honing in on the dress will have spotted that it boasted a sexy slit at the leg, with a finish that was pretty high-cut.
+The mother of three’s legs were definitely visible.
+A stylish and pointed-toe pair of light-colored shoes elongated her pins even more.

 Kelly can always rely on her fans for compliments.
-Those left to today’s video weren’t exclusive to the dress, but early responses to it were undeniable – fans were loving it.
+Comments on the video weren’t exclusive to the dress, but early responses were undeniable – fans were loving it.

 “Kelly, your dress is gorgeous!” one fan said.

-“Kelly, your dress is amazing” seemed to echo the thought, although the user leaving this comment topped it off with four heart emoji.
+“Kelly, your dress is amazing,” another said with four heart emoji.

-“As always love the dress” was another comment.
+“As always love the dress,” was another comment.

 For one fan, though, Kelly might have flashed a little too much flesh.